ssoudan/bayesian_inference_tut/README.md

 Quick tutorial on Bayesian inference.
 See the [notebook](bayesian_inference.ipynb) for the actual code.

-(If you know a way to have latex equations in GH markdown that can be read both in light and dark themes, let me know.)

 The notebook is [here](bayesian_inference.ipynb).

 ## Running the notebook